PKMap/PKMap/README.md

 Details about this has been explained in my latest paper (reference will be updated soon)

-After you feed the plotting function with the `data`, a Karnaugh map wil be displayed.
+A Karnaugh map caj be displayed by:

 ```python
 obj.plot()